Skip to Main Content

 Student Ambassador Program: Learning Through Leading

 Mountain View College's Student Ambassador Program enlists volunteer support from outstanding students to reach out to prospective students and to the community.
 The Mountain View College Student Ambassador Program was founded in 1996.
 The purpose the Student Ambassador's are to serve as representatives of Mountain View College.
-Only ten outstanding students at Mountain View College are selected to become Ambassadors, the selection only happens once a year during the summer, applications are made available in the Office of Student Life each Spring semester.
+A limited number of students at Mountain View College are selected to become Ambassadors, the selection only happens once a year during the summer, applications are made available in the Office of Student Life each Spring semester.
 These student volunteers, working under the direction of the Office of Student Life, play an integral role in a wide range of campus activities throughout the year.

 Student Government Association: Learning Through Governing